January 10, 2026

 -flto

-On the language side, final is a lightweight way to give the compiler comparable guarantees for specific methods.
+On the language side, final is a lightweight way to give the compiler the same guarantee for specific methods

 class Base {